Table of Contents

 What Is OCD?

-OCD is an acronym for obsessive-compulsive disorder or obsessive-compulsive personality disorder.
-The American Psychiatric Association defines OCD as a disorder defined by a pattern of unwanted ideas, fears, or obsessions that compel the sufferer to engage in compulsive, repetitive behaviors.[1]
+OCD is an acronym for obsessive-compulsive disorder.
+The American Psychiatric Association defines OCD as a disorder defined by a pattern of unwanted ideas or fears — obsessions — that compel the sufferer to engage in compulsive, repetitive behaviors.
+[1]

-In some severe cases, these repetitive behaviors can be disruptive to daily routines and cause serious interference in their social, relational, academic, and professional circles.
-In today’s social settings, OCD is given an almost comedic caricature of these behaviors, and many mislabel mild fixation or peculiar habits as OCD.
+In some severe cases, these repetitive behaviors can be disruptive to daily routines and cause serious interference in your teen’s social, relational, academic, and professional circles.
+In today’s social settings, representations of OCD are almost comedic caricatures of these behaviors, and many people mislabel mild fixation or peculiar habits as OCD.

-Mental health field studies report that between 1% and 3% of children and teens display early-onset OCD and that Approximately 20% of all OCD sufferers in the US present symptoms as young as 10 years old or even earlier.[2]
+Mental health field studies report that between 1% and 3% of children and teens display early-onset OCD and that approximately 20% of all OCD sufferers in the U.S. present symptoms at age 10 or even earlier.
+[2]

-However, an official OCD diagnosis requires that these compelling thoughts and behaviors are time-consuming, significantly distressing, and a chronic impairment to daily routines.[3]
+An official diagnosis of OCD, which is distinct from the similarly named obsessive-compulsive personality disorder, requires that the obsessive thoughts and compulsive behaviors be time-consuming, significantly distressing, and a chronic impairment to daily routines.[3]

 While it’s natural for everyone to experience some level of unwanted thoughts and sensations, OCD sufferers experience this phenomenon on an acute, relentless level.
-These obsessions will look different for each individual.
-However, there are several common ways that OCD intrusive thoughts present themselves, both in the mind and as the resulting compulsive behaviors[4]:
+Obsessions will look different for each adolescent.
+However, there are several common ways that OCD intrusive thoughts and the resulting compulsive behaviors present themselves: [4]

 - Fear of germs or being somehow contaminated